thesephist/dotink/content/docs/projects.md

 <a href="https://github.com/thesephist/polyx" class="button">See on GitHub &rarr;</a>

+### Klisp

+Klisp is a very minimal LISP written in Ink.
+It's primarily a pedagogical project -- I made it to understand Lisp better.
+Ink's semantics are already quite Lispy, so Klisp builds on Ink's semantics and adds an S-expression grammar and a repl, a true read-eval-print loop, for an ergonomic Lisp experience.

+<a href="https://github.com/thesephist/klisp" class="button">See on GitHub &rarr;</a>

 ### Histools analyzer

 Histools is a collection of tools for generating heatmaps and data visualizations from browser history data.
 Ink is used for a small script that exports and transforms data for display.